iagows/tilemap/README.md

 I wanted to make a SVG map, but it was to heavy.
 So I decided to program it.

+Do not expect beautiful code.
+I just want to make it work.

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.